2022 Ohio Bobcats football team

-Ohio entered the 2022 season with coming off of their worst season since 2003 and was precited to finish near the bottom of the MAC East.
+Ohio entered the 2022 season with coming off of their worst season since 2003 and was predicted to finish near the bottom of the MAC East.
 The Bobcats finished their non-conference schedule 2–2 with high-scoring home wins 41–38 over Florida Atlantic and 59–52 over FCS Fordham and with losses at power conference foes Penn State and Iowa State.
 They opened conference play with an overtime loss to media preseason MAC East favorite Kent State where they surrendered 736 offensive yards to the Golden Flashes.
 After a 55–34 win over MAC cellar dweller Akron in which Akron passed for 418 yards, the Bobcats got back to .500 on the season with a 3–3 record and 1–1 mark in the conference.
-While Ohio's offense was prolific and the passing attack was setting records behind MAC Player of the year quarterback Kurtis Rourke who had 537 yards against Fordham, Ohio's defense was struggling mightily.
+While Ohio's offense was prolific and the passing attack was setting records behind MAC Player of the year quarterback Kurtis Rourke, who had 537 yards against Fordham, Ohio's defense was struggling mightily.
 Through six games Ohio was surrendering 40.6 points, 561 yards, and 387 passing yards per game.
 However, the Akron win was the beginning of a second half winning streak during which the defense would turn things around dramatically.

 In the seventh game Ohio notched their second MAC win and first road win of the season with a 33–14 win over Western Michigan.
 Ohio's defense gave up only 14 points while forcing 6 turnovers, 5 of which were interceptions, and getting 5 sacks.
 Ohio defeated Northern Illinois with Rourke only passing for 200 yards.
 The defense led the way holding the Huskies to 17 points.
 In a home game against Buffalo for control of the MAC East, Rourke threw a school record tying 5 touchdown passes in an easy 45–24 win.
 The Bulls were held to 260 total yards on the game.